-All populations are affected by climate change, but not all communities have the same ability to respond.
+All populations are affected by climate change, but not all communities have the same ability or resources to respond and recover.
 As a result, some are more vulnerable than others.
-In Portland, communities of color and low-income communities experience disparities that will be exacerbated by the impacts of climate change.
-These disparities include greater risk of poor health, reduced access to housing, unand under-employment, limited access to transportation options and parks, higher mortality rates and the legacy of inequitable public policy.
+In Portland, communities of color and lowincome communities generally experience disparities that will be exacerbated by the impacts of climate change.
+These disparities include greater risk of poor health, reduced access to housing, un- and under-employment, limited access to transportation options and parks, higher mortality rates and the legacy of inequitable public policy.

-This strategy seeks to create a climate-resilient community.
-The federal Interagency Climate Change Adaptation Task Force describes climate resilience as the capability to anticipate, prepare for, and recover from climate impacts on public health and safety, the built environment, the local economy, and natural resources.
+This strategy is intended to create a more climate-resilient community.
+The federal Interagency Climate Change Adaptation Task Force describes climate resilience as the capability to anticipate, prepare for and recover from climate impacts on public health and safety, the built environment, the local economy and natural resources.
 By pursuing climate resilience, the City and County seek to ensure that the benefits of taking actions to prepare for climate change are shared by the whole community and across multiple generations.

+As part of this effort, the City and County strive to understand existing aspects of the community that support resilience, such as socio-cultural networks and indigenous knowledge.
+Partnering with these communities to understand challenges and opportunities will enable the implementation of more effective preparation strategies.
 Putting equity into practice requires asking new questions, looking at relevant data and prioritizing equity in decision-making.
 To ensure the most equitable outcomes possible, these or similar questions will be explored at different phases of a climate change preparation project, policy or program:

 - 1. What are the desired results or outcomes of the action? - 2.
 What are the current and historical racial disparities related to the action (or similar actions in the past)? - 3.
 Does the action involve land or space?
 If yes, how is any historical connection to the land and the populations who hold such connections considered in decision-making? - 4.
 Who primarily benefits from the action? - 5.
-Are racial, ethnic, low-income communities or older adults positively affected by the action?
-Is there a missed opportunity to reduce existing disparities? - 6.
-Are there unintended consequences or negative impacts of this action for racial, ethnic, low-income communities or older adults?
+Are racial, ethnic, low-income populations, older adults or people with disabilities positively affected by the action?
+Is there a missed opportunity to reduce existing disparities these communities experience? - 6.
+Are there unintended consequences or negative impacts of this action for racial, ethnic, low-income communities, older adults or people with disabilities?
 If so, what are the strategies to mitigate negative impacts? - 7.
 How does the proposed action promote a) meaningful engagement of those most impacted, and b) transparent, inclusive and empowering collaboration?